Gophberg/Store/README.md

 ## Ads store

-_Description:_

-This is a test task for an IT company.
-There were given 2-4 hours for development.
-You may see my development time by commits history.

 *Execute:*
 - `docker-compose up` to run postgres db
   Note: Database storage will create outside the docker container in the `pgdata` directory